 Furthermore, Architect B found it difficult to accept his subservient role.
 When on the job, he acted and was accepted as though he were the de facto architect of the works.

 (Expert) Architect C marched to a different drummer.
 He was the expert hired to advise specifically on the preservation of old masonry.
 The purpose of his specification was to minimize deterioration of the walls by excluding moisture penetration and migration of deleterious salts from mortar to the face of the stonework, in fact, to preserve its natural beauty.
 Architect C told the plan that his contract with Architect A afforded him three site visits only, and that he relied upon the others to monitor the work.
 He did, however, maintain that the redoing was justified.
 Why was he employed if not to be listened to?

-The engineer Werner Strutt had a good defence.
+The engineer had a solid defence.
 The mortar was perfectly acceptable from an engineering point of view.
 He knew nothing of the preservationist’s theories and had not been consulted on them.